vominhtri231/Notes/Java/Library/ORM/Hibernate/Second-level_cache.md

 Most ORM frameworks have the first-level cache, when the entities are loaded into persistent context.
 It is session-scoped, means once the session is closed, the cache is terminated.
 This is allow current session work with entity instances in isolation.

-The second-level cache in Hibernate is SessionFactory-scoped, which is shared between session created by the same session factory.
+The second-level cache in Hibernate is SessionFactory-scoped, which is shared between sessions created by the same session factory.

+This technich would help eliminate access cost to frequently access data, however it should only be used when read/write ratios of the cache content is high.

 ## Usage